silvacaio/ConverterImageTo360/README.md

 # ConverterImageTo360

-That code have the objective to add metadata in a panoramic photos that Facebook doesn't recognise automatically to 360º view.
+Those codes has the objective to add metadata in a panoramic photos that Facebook doesn't recognise automatically to 360º view.

 To Facebook recognizes and processes 360 photos it's necessary same metadata and configurations in the file.